Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 My Thoughts On Varsity Tutors

-Honestly, I had a great experience overall with Varsity Tutors.
-Again, I took the 5-week GRE prep class and added in 4 hours of tutoring.
+Honestly, my experience with Varsity Tutors was decent, though I’ll be the first to say I got a little lucky with my instructor.
+Again, I took the 5-week GRE prep course and added in 4 hours of tutoring.

-The class itself was great.
-We had 8 students in the class, which felt like was the perfect amount.
-I kind of got to know everyone over the course of the 5 weeks, which made it much less intimidating to share and speak up.
+The class itself was just OK.
+We had 8 students total, which was manageable but left little room for personalized attention.
+I kind of got to know everyone over the course of the 5 weeks, which made it a little less intimidating to share and speak up.

 varsity tutors LSAT Review